 For this reason, lighter dosing that appears most ‘natural’ may only last 6 to 8 weeks, whereas heavier dosing (more units) may last more than six months but may ‘paralyze’ the appearance of muscles, such as the frown lines, according to the expert.

 Because of the differences in outcomes, Palm recommends that you discuss this delicate balance between dosage, desired appearance, and duration with your healthcare professional before treatment in order to establish realistic expectations.

 Historical progress of wrinkles on the forehead, crow’s feet, and between the brows

 Botox is most often used on the forehead, around the eyes (crow’s feet), and between the brows, which are the most commonly treated regions of the face.
-In general, Trujillo asserts that the finer the lines, the quicker the results will be obtained.
+In general, the finer the lines, the quicker the results will be obtained.

 In places such as the corners of the eyes (crow’s feet) and tiny forehead wrinkles, for example, patients will often experience benefits more rapidly, according to the doctor.

-Furthermore, according to Palm, it is not the location of the Botox injection that dictates the length of time it takes to observe benefits, but rather the concentration of the substance administered and the method by which it is injected into the muscle that defines the eventual impact.
+Furthermore, it is not the location of the Botox injection that dictates the length of time it takes to observe benefits, but rather the concentration of the substance administered and the method by which it is injected into the muscle that defines the eventual impact.